Joshh90/Healthcare-analytics-project/README.md

-# Healthcare-analytics-project
+#  🏥 Healthcare-analytics-project
 Uncovering Patterns in Patient Readmissions, Doctor Effectiveness, and Condition Severity Using SQL
-# 📊 Healthcare Analytics Project

 ## 📌 Overview
 This project simulates a **Healthcare Analytics System** using synthetic data.